 HTTY Specification

-This document specifies HTTY as a terminal-safe framing layer for carrying a plaintext HTTP/2 (h2c) byte stream over terminal side channels.
+This document specifies HTTY as a DCS-bootstrapped raw-mode takeover transport for carrying a plaintext HTTP/2 (h2c) connection over terminal-attached sessions.

-HTTY does not define a separate session protocol.
-Connection establishment, readiness, multiplexing, end-of-stream, reset, and shutdown semantics are all provided by HTTP/2 itself.
+HTTY does not define a second application protocol beside HTTP/2.
+Once HTTY is active, connection establishment, readiness, multiplexing, end-of-stream, reset, and graceful shutdown semantics are all provided by HTTP/2 itself.

 Conventions